crustyrustacean/crustyrustacean.github.io/projects.markdown

 From the very day I discovered Pavex I asked the question, can it run on Shuttle?

 The answer is a resounding yes.
-After much trial, error, and sweat, and also leavning heavily on [giants](https://blog.alexanderjophus.dev/posts/rust-full-stack-2/), it's possible:
+After much trial, error, and sweat, and also leaning heavily on [giants](https://blog.alexanderjophus.dev/posts/rust-full-stack-2/), it's possible:

 [Pavex on Shuttle](https://github.com/crustyrustacean/pvx-on-shuttle)